 Which 10 essay formatting features should I check?

-This is the second and final lesson about Essay Formatting.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapter about Essay Formatting.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concept of essay formatting at university

 – Introduce 10 formatting features that are normally important

 – Complete the related lesson worksheets to improve English proficiency and academic knowledge

 Formatting an academic assignment involves changing the design and layout of that document to suit a set of rules.
 Having discussed what formatting is, why universities have strict formatting rules, and how students can find out which rules are expected at their institution, this second and final chapter explores the ten most common essay-formatting features.
 Paying careful attention to each of these in turn should help you submit a well-formatted essay, ensuring that you don’t lose any marks over simple errors such as using the wrong font type or size.